Expertise: Public opinion, political demography

 Ruy Teixeira is a Senior Fellow at both The Century Foundation and American Progress.
 He is also a guest scholar at the Brookings Institution, where he has directed projects on political demography and geography and co-authored a series of papers with William Frey on the shifting demographics of battleground states.

 He is the author or co-author of seven books, including America’s New Swing Region: Changing Politics and Demographics in the Mountain West; Red, Blue and Purple America: The Future of Election Demographics; The Emerging Democratic Majority; America’s Forgotten Majority: Why the White Working Class Still Matters; and The Disappearing American Voter, as well as hundreds of articles, both scholarly and popular.
-He writes Public Opinion Snapshot, a weekly feature featured on the CAP and TCF websites, as well as an online column for The New Republic.
+He blogs regularly for TP Ideas, a part of ThinkProgress’s blog.

 Teixeira’s book, The Emerging Democratic Majority, written with John Judis (Scribner, 2002), was the most widely discussed political book of that year and generated praise across the political spectrum, from George Will on the right to E.J.
 Dionne on the left.
 It was selected as one of the best books of the year by The Economist magazine.